 We have developed a VR application called Molecular Zoo intended to allow young students to handle biomolecules they have heard of such as water, carbon dioxide, aspirin, caffeine, a saturated fatty acid, sulfuric acid, DNA, ATP, and methane.
 The aim is to familiarize students who have little or no knowledge of chemistry with the molecular world.
 Molecules and chemistry as presented in textbooks are abstract, and we hope that a concrete experience of fully flexible molecules, breaking their bonds, and assembling new molecules as if they were human-sized objects can contribute substantially to encouraging more students to become scientists.
+Previous work has shown that high school students had improved understanding of water phase transitions when using an interactive stereoscopic molecular viewing system.
+A review of 53 articles on educational virtual environments found almost all report positive learning outcomes, suggesting VR has potential value in education.

-The application starts with 100 molecules of many types flying in random directions, with sizes ranging from 30 centimeters for water to a few meters for a long fatty acid, shown in ball-and-stick style with standard coloring by element type (oxygen red, nitrogen blue, carbon black, hydrogen white, phosphorous orange, ...)
+The Molecular Zoo application starts with 100 molecules of many types flying in random directions, with sizes ranging from 30 centimeters for water to a few meters for a long fatty acid, shown in ball-and-stick style with standard coloring by element type (oxygen red, nitrogen blue, carbon black, hydrogen white, phosphorous orange, ...)
 (Figure 6).
 The molecules vibrate, flex and collide with each other in qualitatively realistic ways, the dynamics simulated as springs and masses, with torsions and rotating joints implemented using the Nvidia PhysX engine [https://en.wikipedia.org/wiki/PhysX].
 While this does not provide physically accurate molecular mechanics, the purpose is to capture the qualitative level of flexibility of small molecules and is visually highly engaging.
 Grabbing and shaking a molecule causes bonds to break.
 Breaking bonds make a snapping sounds, and fragments fly off with stub half-bonds able to form new compounds either when combined by hand or through collisions.